jeog/TDAmeritradeAPI/README_STREAMING.md

 Subscriptions in C are managed using proxies(simple C structs) that contain a generic pointer to the underlying C++ subscription object and can be passed to calls that mimic the methods of the underlying C++ object.

+Currently there  are 'managed' subscriptions which handle most of the details for you and a 'raw' subscription which allows for any combination of strings for the service type, command type, and parameters.
+There are no managed subscriptions for services not documented by TDMA so you can use a raw subscription to attempt to access/experiment with them.

+#### Managed Subscriptions

-Currently there are two basic types of subscription objects:
+There are two basic types of managed subscription objects:

-#### Symbol / Field
+##### Symbol / Field

 - ```QuotesSubscription```
 - ```OptionsSubscription```